oracle-quickstart/oci-weblogic-server/README.md

 ### Deploy

-If that's good, you can go ahead and apply to deploy the stack:
+If terraform plan is successful, you can run terraform apply to deploy the stack:

 ```bash
 terraform apply